For a detailed history download the LINZ Family Tree 1840–2006:

 Toitū Te Whenua timeline

-The chronology of events leading to Toitū Te Whenua's formation began in 1987.
+The chronology of events leading to the formation of Toitū Te Whenua began in 1987.

-- DOSLI was restructured into Land Information New Zealand (LINZ) and Terralink NZ Ltd on 1 July 1996.
+DOSLI was restructured into Land Information New Zealand (LINZ) and Terralink NZ Ltd on 1 July 1996.
 LINZ was vested with core government land related regulatory and purchase functions.
-Terralink NZ Ltd (then a State Owned Enterprise and now a private company) was vested with the commercial activities.
+Terralink NZ Ltd (then an SOE, and now a private company) was vested with the commercial activities.

-- The Overseas Investment Commission, housed at the Reserve Bank of New Zealand, became the Overseas Investment Office, a unit within LINZ's Regulatory Group.
+The Overseas Investment Commission, housed at the Reserve Bank of New Zealand, became the Overseas Investment Office within the LINZ Regulatory Group.

-LINZ makes the decision to lead with its te reo Māori name, Toitū Te Whenua to reflect its deepening commitment to its partnership with Māori.
-Toitū Te Whenua means the land remains and is a reminder that the land and our responsibility to care for it is enduring.
+LINZ decides to lead with its te reo Māori name, Toitū Te Whenua, to reflect its deepening commitment to its partnership with Māori.
+Toitū Te Whenua means 'the land remains' and is a reminder that the land and our responsibility to care for it is enduring.